The e-commerce world is an organic, never-ending transaction machine. And when it comes to Shopify, there are plenty of records for you to peruse!

-The Payment methods column displays the various payment methods related to order transactions.
-For example, in the image above, we see 5 different payment methods such as Credit card, PayPal, Amazon Pay, Sezzle, and Klarna.
+The Payment Methods column displays the various payment methods related to order transactions.
+For example, in the image above, we see 5 different payment methods as Credit card, PayPal, Amazon Pay, Sezzle, and Klarna.
 Any payment methods or gateways that your customer uses to complete an order will appear in this report.

 - Accelerated checkout

-Accelerated checkout saves payment profiles and lets returning customers complete their transaction faster.
+Accelerated checkout saves payment profiles and lets returning customers complete their transactions faster.
 For example, if a customer used Shop Pay to make the last payment, then Shopify will offer the same option when completing the next transaction.

-You can enable this option in your Shopify store for only a few payment methods such as Apple Pay, Shop Pay, Google Pay, Paypal and Amazon Pay.
+You can enable this option in your Shopify store for only a few payment methods such as Apple Pay, Shop Pay, Google Pay, PayPal, and Amazon Pay.

 - Credit card

-In this column, you can check if customers have used their credit card during the course of a transaction.
+In this column, you can check if customers have used their credit cards during the course of a transaction.
 It is relevant to only a few types of payment methods, such as Shopify Payments.